yoramterleth/Peclet_nb/README.md

 ### Matlab
 These actually compute Pe and make plots (sorry, I just like Matlab better for plots, and I don't know how to use geopandas hydrology tools.
 They use the csv files exported by the earth engine or python scripts.
--Peclet_EE.m computes the Pe from the earth engine code editor output.
+- Peclet_EE.m computes the Pe from the earth engine code editor output.
 Users do need to select whether they got data with arctic dem or USGS dem.
--Peclet_python.m does the same but with the Zhang centerlines.
+- Peclet_python.m does the same but with the Zhang centerlines.
 - get_offsets.m is a helper for Peclet_python.m: it computes the distance to the terminus using Matlab's topotoolbox.
 - other .m scripts are helpers to load data.